Account-based marketing (Acronym: ABM) is quickly becoming a must have for B2B companies. Based on its surveys of B2B marketers, the ITSMA concludes:

 Once you have identified quality prospects, the next step is to organize and prioritize the list, and make a marketing plan for engaging the strongest leads.
 As mentioned above, you are not trying to target an individual, but rather all the decision-makers within that company.
 This requires a more comprehensive marketing approach that expands the reach of messaging across multiple channels.
 This approach can include dynamic display advertising, outbound marketing, social media and more.
 The key is for marketing and sales teams to work closely together to achieve their shared goals.

 The fact that ABM brings sales and marketing together is huge.
-Marketo reports that 50 percent of sales time is wasted on unproductive prospecting Tweet This! and thatsales reps ignore 50 percent of marketing leads Tweet This!.
+Marketo reports that 50 percent of sales time is wasted on unproductive prospecting and thatsales reps ignore 50 percent of marketing leads.
 Misalignment not only results in lost productivity, but also lost business opportunities.
-According to MarketingProfs,organizations with tightly aligned sales and marketing functions experience 36 percent higher customer retention rates and 38 percent higher sales win rates Tweet This!.
+According to MarketingProfs,organizations with tightly aligned #sales and #marketing functions experience 36 percent higher customer retention rates and 38 percent higher sales win rates.

 Focus on Lifetime Value